parmisx/Portfolio-project/README.md

 ## How to set up the application
 Install these if you haven't already:
+- npm install bcryptjs
+- npm install bycrpt
+If you get an bcrypt error do this and then install bcrypt and bcryptjs: npm uninstall bcrypt

+If you get more error try installing these:
 - npm install
 - npm install bcrypt
 - npm install ejs